-Enrolling in an FSA is quick and easy because it's built into your employer's benefits enrollment.
-Review your enrollment materials so you don't miss your chance to sign up.
+Enrolling in an FSA is quick and easy because it's built into your employer's benefit options.
+Review your materials today so you don't miss your chance to sign up.

-Scan the QR code, or go to optumbank.com/FSAvideo, to see how an FSA can help you save.
+Scan the QR code, or go to optum.com/FSAIntro, to see how you can save.